 - Consider bringing an extra top or extra outfit for your little ones, in case there’s a mid-shoot sippy-cup incident (or worse).

 - If you’re doing an outdoor shoot in warmer weather, consider applying personal insect repellant so your kids are distracted by itchy bug bites.

-Now, there’s no guarantee that following these tips will ensure that your little ones will be on the best behavior ever for your photo shoot, but a little preparation (and maybe a little bribery) will go a long way towards creating beautiful family photos that you will cherish forever.
+Unfortunately, there’s no guarantee that these tips will ensure that your little ones will be on the best behavior ever for your photo shoot.
+But a little preparation (and maybe a little bribery) will go a long way towards creating beautiful family photos that you will cherish forever.

 Interested in working with Truly Madly Deeply for your professional family photography session, in our studio or outdoors on location?
 Give us a call at the studio on (912) 642-8000, use the Contact Form to send us a message.

 Do you have other ideas about how to encourage kids to be on their best behavior for a family photo shoot?
 Leave a comment below and share your experiences.